0

 Disclaimer

-Therefore, it is essential to consult with a qualified healthcare professional before using Agarwood Tea or any other herbal product, particularly if you have an existing medical condition, are taking any medications, or are pregnant or breastfeeding.
+While research has been conducted on the health benefits of Agarwood Tea, individual experiences may vary, and its effects may not be suitable for everyone.
+Therefore, it is crucial to consult with a qualified healthcare professional before using Agarwood Tea or any other herbal product, especially if you have an existing medical condition, are taking medications, or are pregnant or breastfeeding.

 What is agarwood tea?